Our admissions web pages

 Initial arrival and post-induction

-Before half-term, at the end of September in the first year, a Post Induction Evening is held giving parents the opportunity to let Mrs. Ball and the Form Tutors know if any problems or anxieties that may have developed over the first few weeks and of course the telephone is always your option should you need to contact us.
+Before half-term, at the end of September in the first year, a Post-Induction Evening is held, giving parents the opportunity to let Mrs. Ball and the Form Tutors know if any problems or anxieties have developed over the first few weeks.
+Of course the telephone is always an option should you need to contact us.